-The iOS 13 Userspace Exploitation Training course is a new addition to our syllabus from 2019.
+The iOS 14 Userspace Exploitation Training course is a new addition to our syllabus since 2019.
 It is meant to complement our set of iOS related training courses and extend them into the userland field.

-In this course we will discuss how to attack not only applications and daemons but also Apple's iMessage, which has become a favorite target of nation states and on the other hand a place where Apple added new mitigations.
+In this course we will discuss how to attack not only applications and daemons but also Apple's iMessage, which on the one hand has become a favorite target of nation states and on the other hand a place where Apple added new mitigations.

-This all new 4 day course is an enhanced version of the course we did in 2020 and is targeted at intermediate to advanced exploit developers that want to switch over to iOS or learn how to deal with modern iOS user space targets.
-For each topic we have selected a number of previously disclosed real world vulnerabilities so that students can learn from real examples and not only via mockup bugs.
+This 4 day course is an enhanced version of the course we did in 2020 and is targeted at intermediate to advanced exploit developers that want to switch over to iOS or learn how to deal with modern iOS user space targets.
+To improve on our 2020 course we have selected a number of previously disclosed real world vulnerabilities so that students can learn from real examples and not only via mockup bugs.
 We have also added more material regarding Swift targets.

-The training excercises will be performed on a mixture of devices running on iOS 12.x and 13.x.
-Some of these devices will be provided by the instructor, but students are invited to bring their own devices on iOS 13 as long they are supported by public checkra1n or unc0ver jailbreaks.
+The training excercises will be performed on devices running on 14.x.
+Students are required to bring their own devices on iOS 14 as long they are supported by the public [checkra1n](https://checkra.in/) jailbreaks.

 The goal of this training is to enable trainees to find and exploit new vulnerabilities in iOS userpace programs despite newest mitigations.